Scholarships & Grants

 Making the Most of Your Grant

-We hope you’ll register early, or bring a group of 5 or more people to the conference – and save money while giving Literacy Texas more time to prepare to host you!
+We hope you’ll register early, or bring a group of 5 or more people to the conference – you’ll save money, while also helping us out with your early and/or group registration.

 Grant Conditions

-Literacy Texas has three simple expectations of each grant recipient:
+Literacy Texas has four simple expectations of each grant recipient:

-- Attend the conference on August 5 & 6 (completing at least 75% of sessions);
+3. Attend the conference on July 28 & 29 (completing at least 75% of breakout sessions and 100% of plenary sessions); and

 Applying for a Grant